mace-cream/clusterhowto/service.md

 ```shell
 rsync -av --progress your_file user@10.8.6.21:/home/user/[your path]
 ```

-# Overleaf
-Our server has deployed the overleaf community server.
-To start use it, visit [overleaf](http://10.8.6.21:8031).

 # NFS
 If you use unix system for your workstation, you can mount our nfs server by